Editorial disclosure: We earn from qualifying Amazon purchases at no extra cost to you. Picks are independently researched. Full disclosure →

 Soundcore Space A40 Wireless Earbuds

-Budget earbuds with ultra-low latency gaming mode (40ms), active noise cancellation (ANC), 10-hour battery, touch controls, comfortable fit, highly rated by customers with 2,800+ reviews.
-Soundcore (Anker subsidiary) makes affordable earbuds with premium features.
+Budget earbuds with ultra-low latency gaming mode (40ms), active noise cancellation (ANC), 10-hour battery, touch controls, comfortable fit, Well-reviewed on Amazon with 2,800+ reviews.
+Soundcore (Anker subsidiary) makes competitively priced earbuds with premium features.
 Ultra-low latency gaming mode at 40ms is faster than QCY.
 Active noise cancellation is actually good (removes background noise for calls).
 10-hour battery per earbud is class-leading for budget.
 Touch controls work well.

 ✓ Why GiftedPicks chose this

 Best budget with ANC.
-40ms gaming latency, active noise cancellation, 10-hour battery, under $50. highly rated by customers.
+40ms gaming latency, active noise cancellation, 10-hour battery, under $50.
+Well-reviewed on Amazon.
 Great balance of features and price.
 The build quality punches way above its price class — feels premium without the markup.

 ⚠ Not ideal for